benharold/voltage/README.md

 I haven't built any binaries yet, so if you want to try it out you'll need to open the project in Xcode and build it from there.

-Right now Voltage has five tabs:
+Right now Voltage has six tabs:

 - Money - Send and receieve on-chain Bitcoin, create new lightning invoices
 - Invoices - Corresponds to `lightning-cli listinvoices`